risk-first/website/risks/Communication-Risk.md

 So, we are going to go on a journey discovering Communication Risk, covering:

 - A look at the four different _stages_ of communication and examples of each in the world of computing.
-- Breaking down Communication Risk as it affects each stage, discussing the types of risks present for each one.
+- Breaking down [Communication Risk](Communication-Risk.md) as it affects each stage, discussing the types of risks present for each one.
 - The many problems faced in product marketing.
-- Communication protocols and how they relate to the concept of _abstraction_ and it's associated [Invisibility Risk](#invisibility-risk).
+- The concept of _abstraction_ and it's associated [Invisibility Risk](#invisibility-risk).

 ## A Model Of Communication